mediacloud/story-indexer/doc/metadata.md

 ##### pub_date (str)

-The Story publishing data (if any) in RFC2822 format, extracted from original RSS or Sitemap page, MAY be used by importer.
+The Story publishing data (if any) in RFC2822 format, extracted from original RSS or Sitemap page, MAY be used by importer if Parser cannot extract a publication date.

 ##### fetch_date (str)

-Date (YYYY-MM-DD) the story was acquired: the batch fetcher put the date of the synthetic RSS file here (forensic).
+Date (YYYY-MM-DD) the story was acquired: the original (batch) fetcher put the date of the synthetic RSS file here (forensic).

 ##### source_url (str)